sidben/AtelierCanvas/docs/guidelines.md

 A player can use the Easel to copy any painting they know. (?)
 Codewise, a player is considered to know all vanilla paintings and all paintings they have installed (subject to change).

+MAYBE: The easel should have 2 slots, one for the current pallete (stack 1) and one for the pallete 'stock' (stack 64).
+The current pallete loses durability with each action.
+Once it's empty, 1 pallete from the stack moves to the active slot automatically.

+MAYBE: Easel GUI allow a player to select multiple brushes: 1x1px, 2x2px, 4px round, bucket (fill all)

+MAYBE: The easel record the last 5 action, allowing the player to undo mistakes.

+Once a painting is signed, it can't be changed anymore (like writen books).
+It's possible to make a copy of the painting and edit the copy (?).